vertyll/project-a-microservices/README.md

 - **Interface Segregation Principle**: Specific interfaces rather than general ones
 - **Dependency Inversion Principle**: Depends on abstractions, not concretions

+### Choreography Pattern for Service Coordination

+The system uses a choreography-based approach for service coordination:

+- Services react to events published by other services without central coordination
+- Each service knows which events to listen for and what actions to take
+- No central orchestrator is needed, making the system more decentralized and resilient
+- Services maintain autonomy and can evolve independently

+Benefits of this approach:
+- Reduced coupling between services
+- More flexible and scalable architecture
+- Easier to add new services or modify existing ones
+- Better resilience as there's no single point of failure

 ### Saga Pattern for Distributed Transactions

 For distributed transactions that span multiple services, we use the Saga pattern: